wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.23 -- Direct text input for all supported TiVos, now based on the
+        IRCODE command instead of the KEYBOARD command (which is equivalent except for being limited to the Premiere).
+This even works in HME apps now (if they're updated to recognize it), so this mode is now the default.
+Thanks to CT McCurdy for discovering this.

 0.22 -- The new keyboard shortcut for the 'C' button conflicted with the
         one to toggle closed captions.
 Maybe closed caption toggling is